 Student participation is critical to survey success.
 Simply put, the more respondents you have, the more confidence you have that your results accurately represent your student body.
-However, many institutions struggle with challenges related to obtaining a satisfactory response rate.
+However, many institutions struggle with the challenges associated with obtaining a satisfactory response rate.
 HERI's templates for invitation and reminder messages to students emphasize the survey's value for the institution.
 In addition, efforts on campus can effectively supplement the invitation and reminder messages sent to students.